Michigan Porch

 Is anything closed right now?

-As of June 2026, Munising Falls and Agate Falls are closed, and the Black River falls have active construction through fall 2027.
-Always check the live agency pages before you drive — see the closures box at the top.
+As of July 2026, Munising Falls is closed, Agate Falls Scenic Site is closed through November 1, 2026, and the Black River falls have active construction through fall 2027.
+Reopening dates can move, so check the live agency pages before you drive.

 Sources and review